notadamking/React-Sketch-Drawing-App/Readme.md

 ## Improvements

+Modularity, Abstraction, Encapsulation:

 - Reduce memory usage across app (for example by saving less state in each command) \*\*
-- Make Color action into a undoable command \*\*
   - Remove Template Pattern on DrawingCommand to reduce memory usage \*\*
-- Add color to serialization of Shape \*\*
 - Move temporary opacity to Shape.draw method, to avoid extraneous methods to change color \*\*
-- Implement caching of images to save memory on using the same image
 - Reduce the size of DrawingState and DrawingCanvas
-  - Perhaps split DrawingState into multiple state components
-    - Perhaps get rid of unnecessary mobx??
   - Create Canvas component and move render methods out of DrawingCanvas

+Significant Features:

+- Add color to Shape specification \*\*

+New Design Patterns:

+- Implement Flyweight pattern to cache images to save memory when using the same image \*\*
+- Implement Command pattern on all actions within ActionPanel and all actions that should be undo-able. \*\*
+  - Make Color action into a undoable command \*\*